beanvalidation/beanvalidation.org/contribute/index.md

 * [work with the API and TCK sources](coding)
 * [improve this website](site).

-## <a name="joining_eg"></a>Joining the EG
+## Specification process

-Bean Validation operates under the [2.10 rules](https://jcp.org/en/resources/2.10) of the JCP (Java Community Process).
+Jakarta Bean Validation operates under the [Jakarta EE Specification Process](https://jakarta.ee/about/jesp/).

-If you either are or represent a Full member of the JCP, you may become a member of the next JSR expert group.
-If you are an Associate Member of the JCP, you may become an officially recognized contributor of this JSR.
-[Nominate yourself](https://www.jcp.org/en/jsr/egnom?id=380) to get started.

-### License
+## License

 The content of this specification, API, RI, TCK, JavaDoc, website is released under the Apache Software License 2.0.
 [Get more information](/licensing/).